-You DO feel attracted to a few good guys – but they never seem to like you back.
-And even if they show a little interest you find a million reasons to question it.
-Eventually he grows tired of it and disappears.
+You DO feel attracted to a few good guys – but they never seem to like you back and even if they show a little interest you find a million reasons to question it all.
+Eventually he grows tired of it and disappears forever.

-Here is a few “truths” about the relationships every man and woman find themselves in:
+Here are a few “truths” about the relationships every man and woman find themselves in:

 - You will find yourself in relationships with those whose self-esteem is equal or extremely close to yours.

 - You will feel the most attracted to people who feel the most attractive themselves.

 Why did I believe the only women I was not attracted were attracted to me….
 Because my self-esteem was not high enough to believe I could ever do any better.

 Why did I always end up feeling more attracted to women who would not feel it back… Because their self-esteem was either too high or too low.